NerdWalletOSS/epic-state-subscriptions/README.md

 | paths         | Array<String> | false    | [ ]          | The `.` delimited initial paths to watch in the Redux store with support for wildcards such as `store.*.y`   |

-## Using Stream Operators
+## Advanced Subscriptions

-As a standard RxJS operator, your Epic can chain `createStateSubscription` to support common use cases like buffering path changes:
+As a standard RxJS operator, your Epic can chain `createStateSubscription` to support additional use cases like buffering path changes:

 ```
 import { createStateSubscription } from 'epic-state-subscriptions';